crackeeer/Pompem/README.markdown

-# Pompem - Exploit Finder
+# Pompem - Exploit搜索器 Exploit Finder

 Pompem is an open source tool, which is designed to automate the search for exploits in major databases.
 Developed in Python, has a system of advanced search, thus facilitating the work of pentesters and ethical hackers.